 Unfortunately, this news comes during the outbreak of the COVID-19 virus, which has recently taken the world by storm, having drastic consequences on the economy, and especially on rental e-bike companies like Bird and Lime, which were already struggling to make ends meet because to the ban that was previously in place.

 In fact, according to The Verge, Bird has recently laid off roughly 30% of its employees, and Lime has announced that they are considering the same due to the ongoing pandemic.

-Of course, this isn’t just a big change for e-bike lovers in the state of New York.
+Of course, this isn’t just a big change for e-bike lovers in New York.
 In fact, when you look at it from a much bigger perspective, this is also a huge win for the environment, especially when you consider the impact this could have in major metropolitan areas like New York City.

 Of course, just because a law has been passed, it doesn’t mean that every one of New York’s denizens is going to go out and buy an e-bike.
 But the fact is that the previous ban on electric bikes and scooters deterred many people from even considering them as a mode of transportation.

 So now, it’s significantly more likely that New Yorkers will consider making the switch to this eco-friendly mode of transportation.
-And in the end, no matter how you look at it, this new legislation is a step in the right direction for the state of New York, which boasts one of the largest and most dense populations in all of the United States.
+In the end, no matter how you look at it, this new legislation is a step in the right direction for the state of New York, which boasts one of the largest and most dense populations in all of the United States.